Wing Chun Drills and Exercises

 Moving on from the forms we come to our footwork whether it's basic or advanced footwork the student is introduced to a new step or a sequence of steps every class.

 Hand and Coordination drills - 16 Point Hand Drill, Nine Basic Shapes, Mun sau Wu Sau, 8 Kicks of Wing Chun and Centre Line Punching(Chain Punching).
-These Wing Chun drills and sequences of movements are designed to help you the student build muscle memory, flow and are drilled until you can do them without any throught.
+These Wing Chun drills and sequences of movements are designed to help you the student build muscle memory, flow and are drilled until you can do them without any thought.
 These Wing Chun Drills can be combined so that you as a student can gain a more in-depth understanding of Wing Chun.

 These Wing Chun drills are solo drills and can be practiced anywhere.